sara-nl/spiderdocs/source/index.rst

-Welcome to the :abbr:`Spider (Symbiotic Platform(s) for Interoperable Data Extraction and Redistribution)` user guide! :abbr:`Spider (Symbiotic Platform(s) for Interoperable Data Extraction and Redistribution)` is a feature-rich platform based at `SURFsara`_ and tailored for data processing and collaboration.
+Welcome to the :abbr:`Spider (Symbiotic Platform(s) for Interoperable Data Extraction and Redistribution)` user guide! :abbr:`Spider (Symbiotic Platform(s) for Interoperable Data Extraction and Redistribution)` is a feature-rich platform based at `SURF`_ and tailored for data processing and collaboration.

 This guide aims to help new users getting started on :abbr:`Spider (Symbiotic Platform(s) for Interoperable Data Extraction and Redistribution)`, while it also serves a useful reference for existing :abbr:`Spider (Symbiotic Platform(s) for Interoperable Data Extraction and Redistribution)` members.
-Whether you seek information for Spider in general, or how to access and use the available features, or best practices for the efficient use of the resources, read on!
+Whether you seek information for :abbr:`Spider (Symbiotic Platform(s) for Interoperable Data
+Extraction and Redistribution)` in general, or how to access and use the available features, or best practices for the efficient use of the resources, read on!